AACMO/ERTS_Labs/README.md

       <img src="P2/Utils/Equation_des_speed.jpg" alt="Image" />
     </p>

-    All data from where all these previous results are obtained can be found at **Utils** folder inside the Excel sheet called *Data_FanResponse.xlsx* where serial monitor output data from Arduino is analyzed
+    All data from where all these previous results are obtained can be found at **Utils** folder inside the Excel sheet called *Data_FanResponse.xlsx* where serial monitor output data from Arduino is analyzed.
+Finally, the response time for the system is determined to be as the settling time, which in average it has been stablished to be $t_{ss}@98\% = 1.33s$

-3. *Feedforward control*
+3. *Feedforward control:*
 4. *Feedforward + feedback control*
 5. *PID Control*